 The majority of data centers don’t train AI or perform AI transactions.
 They mostly host mundane transactions, websites, and databases.

 However, AI is working its way into every piece of software and every system.
 It is powerful.
 It is here now.
 It is getting better everyday.
 It is not going away.
-And, AI workloads require far more computational power, and electricity, than traditional cloud computing.

 In the US we WILL be building new data centers focusing on AI.

 AI will be a part of virtually everything and will transform our society.
 There will be jobs lost.
 There will be new jobs added.
-While AI is something to be understood, regulated, and managed, we should not live in fear of it.
+While AI is something to be understood, regulated, and controlled, we should not live in fear of it.

 This bold new world may feel uncomfortable, but to be successful in the future, we have to be willing to embrace, and shape, change.